Aims and Scope:

 Abbreviations and symbols: Use only standard abbreviations.
 Avoid using them in the title and abstract.
 The full term for which an abbreviation stands should precede its first use in the text unless it is a standard unit of measurement.

-The corresponding author: Will be supplied with 3 free printed issues.
+The corresponding author: Will be supplied with three free printed issues.

 Ethical guidelines: Ethical considerations must be addressed in the Materials and Methods section.
-1) Please state that informed consent was obtained from all human adult participants and from the parents or legal guardians of minors.
+1) Please state that informed consent was obtained from all adult participants and from minors' parents or legal guardians.
 Include the name of the appropriate institutional review board that approved the project.
-2) Indicate in the text that the maintenance and care of experimental animals complies with National Institutes of Health guidelines for the humane use of laboratory animals, or those of your Institute or agency.
+2) Indicate in the text that the maintenance and care of experimental animals complied with National Institutes of Health guidelines for the humane use of laboratory animals, or those of your institute or agency.

-Conflicts of interest: Authors must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving funds or fees by, or holding stocks and shares in, an organization that may profit or lose through publication of your paper.
+Conflicts of interest: Authors must acknowledge and declare any sources of funding and potential conflicting interests, such as receiving funds or fees by, or holding stocks and shares in, an organization that may profit or lose through publication of your paper.
 Declaring a competing interest will not lead to automatic rejection of the paper, but we would like to be made aware of it.

-Article charges: There are no charges for submission fee or publication fee in this Journal.
+Article charges: There are no charges for submission or publication in the Journal.